-Although a time-of-use rate offers the opportunity to save money without reducing your power usage, energy efficiency combined with a time-of-use plan can significantly increase savings.
+Although a time-of-day rate offers the opportunity to save money without reducing your power usage, energy efficiency combined with a time-of-day plan can significantly increase savings.

 If you are willing and able to change your usage patterns—washing clothes or running the dishwasher at night, for example—the program can offer significant savings.
 Customers who use a lot of electricity and are flexible about when to use that electricity will save the most on Time-of-Day.
 But customers with lower usage can certainly save as well, as long as they are able to shift usage away from the “Super Peak” period.

 ComEd has launched a tool to compare your past usage with the Time-of-Day rate to see what your potential savings could look like under the program.
 Visit ComEd.com/TimeOfDayPricing to see your own estimate (you will have to log into your ComEd account).

 • ComEd’s Peak Time Savings Program: Customers enrolled in this free program receive alerts 3-5 times during the summer to voluntarily lower their electric usage for a few hours, in exchange for bill credits ($1 per kilowatt-hour saved).

 • ComEd’s Central AC Cycling Program: Customers enrolled in this free program volunteer to have their AC compressors cycled off for 15-minute periods during peak usage in the summer, in exchange for bill credits ($10 per month, $40 total).
 (Note that you can sign up for either Peak Time Savings or Central AC Cycling, but not both.

 NOT Compatible with Time-of-Day: